Winter motorcycle gloves are essential for the hardy souls who brave the roads at this time of year.

 - Can be cleaned more easily – often safe to machine wash

-For a seriously in-depth look at the pros and cons of leather vs textiles in general motorcycle safety gear see here.
+For a seriously in-depth look at the pros and cons of leather vs textiles in general motorcycle safety gear, see here.

-Too tight and the gloves could restrict your circulation and create numbness in the fingers – not good for control!
+Too tight, and the gloves could restrict your circulation and create numbness in the fingers – not good for control!

-Too loose and the excess baggy material can interfere with the bikes controls or even worse the glove could come off completely in a crash, your expensive hand armour is not much good to you if its 100 yards down the road.
+Too loose and the excess baggy material can interfere with the bike’s controls, or even worse, the glove could come off completely in a crash; your expensive hand armour is not much good to you if it’s 100 yards down the road.

-Following on from this, always go for a glove that will stay securely in place if you come off the bike.
+Always go for a glove that will stay securely in place if you come off the bike.
 Look for D-ring or velcro retention straps around the wrist.

 Good gloves should offer armour protection for the knuckles, fingers and palms.

-All seams should be tightly stitched and look for double stitching and reinforcement in the high impact areas of the glove.
+All seams should be tightly stitched, and look for double stitching and reinforcement in the high-impact areas of the glove.

 Protective armour can be divided into two general categories: